LiviuCP/goToScriptsPython/README.md

 - persistent history
 - excluded history (only for navigating to directories)

 The command history only tracks the commands initiated in navigation mode, namely the ones preceded by the : character.
-It is completely separate from standard BASH history, which tracks commands executed when navigation mode is disabled.
+It is completely separate from standard terminal (shell) history, which tracks commands executed when the current script is not being run.

 6.1.
 Recent history